Dus Kahaniyaan: High on the Highway

-Two college graduates who are in love with each other have a habit of getting high and taking a walk along the highway.
-On the night after their graduation when they are walking down the road a bunch of goons try to kidnap Kaamna (Masumeh) and succeed in spite of Kabir (Jimmy Sheirgill) putting up a fight.
-Kaamna gets helped by the cops but Kabir feeling responsible, slashes his wrists and dies.
-Kaamna cries by his bed.
+Two college graduates, Kaamna and Kabir who are in love with each other have a habit of getting high and taking a walk along the highway.
+On the night after their graduation when they are walking down the road, a bunch of goons try to kidnap Kaamna.
+They succeed in spite of Kabir putting up a fight.
+Kaamna is rescued by cops but Kabir feels responsible for her kidnapping and slashes his wrists.
+He dies leaving Kaamna crying by his bed.